mohannad-b/Wrkcodean/PROJECT_OVERVIEW.md

 ### The Problem

-Businesses need automation but face three barriers:
+Businesses want automation but run into three consistent walls:

-1. **Technical Complexity**: Building automations requires coding, API knowledge, and integration expertise that operations teams lack.
-2. **Requirements Misalignment**: Document/email-based requirement gathering leads to miscommunication and mismatched expectations.
+1. **Technical Complexity** – Real automations need APIs, integration glue, error handling, observability.
+Ops teams generally don’t have that skillset or bandwidth.
+2. **Requirements Misalignment** – Requirements live in docs, emails, and calls.
+Builders interpret; clients feel misunderstood.
+Scope creep and mismatched expectations are the default.
-3. **Opaque Process**: Pricing, build status, and metrics scattered across spreadsheets and tools—no single source of truth.
+3. **Opaque Process** – Pricing, build status, and run metrics sit in spreadsheets, tickets, and ad-hoc dashboards.
+There’s no single place to see “what’s live, what it costs, and what’s next”.

 ### The Solution

-WRK Copilot is a collaborative automation design and orchestration platform that bridges the gap between business requirements and technical execution.
-It provides:
+WRK Copilot is a collaborative automation design and orchestration layer that sits on top of the WRK Platform.
+It:

-- **Collaborative Design**: Visual blueprint editor where clients and builders align on workflow design before implementation.
+- **Captures Requirements Collaboratively** – Chat + structured intake + blueprint canvas instead of Word docs and screenshots.
-- **Transparent Pricing**: Integrated quotes with setup fees, per-unit costs, and volume estimates visible throughout the lifecycle.
+- **Surfaces Transparent Pricing** – Setup fees, per-unit costs, and volume assumptions are part of the lifecycle, not a separate spreadsheet.
-- **Full Visibility**: Real-time build progress, execution metrics, and ROI tracking in one platform.
+- **Gives Full Visibility** – Build status, checklists, run metrics, and ROI live in one place.
-- **Managed Execution**: WRK team handles technical implementation; clients focus on describing processes and reviewing results.
+- **Keeps Execution Managed** – WRK’s team builds and runs the automation; the client describes, reviews, and approves.

-**Value Proposition**: "Describe your process, we build and run it for you."
+Short version: “Describe your process, we build and run it for you.”

-**Architecture**: Multi-tenant, API-first backend with two interfaces:
-- **Studio**: Client-facing automation management
-- **Admin Console**: Internal ops pipeline management
+Architecturally:

+- WRK Copilot = multi-tenant orchestration + UX layer.
+- WRK Platform = workflow runtime and integration engine.

 ---

 ## What is WRK Copilot?

-WRK Copilot is a multi-tenant SaaS platform that manages the complete lifecycle of business process automations—from requirements capture through blueprint design, pricing, build orchestration, and execution monitoring.
+WRK Copilot is a multi-tenant SaaS app that manages the full lifecycle of business process automations:

-**Analogy**: Think "Figma for workflows" combined with the build pipeline visibility of GitHub and Vercel, but specifically designed for business process automation.

-**Core Workflow**: Requirements → Blueprint → Pricing → Build → Deploy → Monitor → Iterate
+`Requirements → Blueprint → Pricing → Build → Deploy → Monitor → Iterate`

+Think of it as:

+- Figma for workflows (visual, collaborative design),
+- crossed with GitHub/Vercel for automations (clear pipeline, deploys, and observability),
+- tuned specifically for business processes rather than raw dev workflows.

+It’s built around a strict backend state machine and a set of 35 documented flows that cover identity, lifecycle, pricing, build, execution, collaboration, and ops.

 ---

 ## WRK Platform vs WRK Copilot

-**WRK Platform** (Wrk.com): The execution engine that runs workflows.
-It provides:
-- Workflow runtime and execution infrastructure
-- System integrations (CRM, email, databases, APIs)
+### WRK Platform (wrk.com)

+The execution engine:

-- Execution monitoring and error handling
+- Runs workflows (orchestration, retries, error handling).
+- Connects to systems (CRMs, ERPs, email, storage, APIs, RPA, etc.).
-- Webhook APIs for triggering workflows and receiving run events
+- Exposes webhooks and APIs for triggers and result callbacks.

-**WRK Copilot**: The design, orchestration, and management layer built on top of WRK Platform.
-It provides:
-- Requirements capture and blueprint design
+- Emits run events and usage metrics.

+### WRK Copilot

+The design + orchestration + management layer:

+- Captures requirements and turns them into blueprints.
-- Pricing and quote management
+- Manages pricing, quotes, signatures, and billing readiness.
-- Build orchestration (creates workflows in WRK Platform)
+- Orchestrates the build pipeline and creates workflows in WRK Platform.
+- Surfaces dashboards, usage, and ROI to clients.
+- Gives ops a single pane of glass for all client projects.

+### Relationship

-- Client-facing dashboards and metrics
+- Copilot designs and orchestrates.
-- Ops pipeline management
+- Platform executes.

-**Relationship**: WRK Copilot designs and orchestrates; WRK Platform executes.
-Execution events flow back to WRK Copilot for monitoring and billing.
+- Platform usage and events flow back into Copilot for monitoring, billing, and next-steps.

 ---